RE:QUESTA space for resources to help RE teachers and their students explore the Christian faith

 In Jesus’ day, the Romans occupied Israel.
 They treated women as inferior, so Jesus lived in a climate of hostility and prejudice against women.
-His attitude, treatment and teaching about women was therefore revolutionary for its time and won him enemies as well as friends.
+However, Jesus treated women well.
+His attitude, treatment, and teaching about women was therefore revolutionary for his time and won him enemies as well as friends.

 'Any woman who acts in such a way that she cannot give birth to as many children as she is capable of, makes herself guilty of that many murders.'
 (St Augustine)

 'Women should remain at home, sit still, keep house and bear and bring up children… If a woman grows weary and at last dies from childbearing, it matters not.
 Let her die from bearing - she is there to do it.'
 (Martin Luther)